jhparkastro/gpcal/README.rst

 GPCAL
 ===================

 GPCAL is a Python module for instrumental polarization calibration in VLBI data.
-It was designed to enhance the calibration accuracy by enabling users to fit the model to multiple calibrators data simultaneously and to take into account the calibrators linear polarization structures instead of using the conventional similarity assumption.
+Its design aims to improve calibration accuracy by enabling users to simultaneously fit the model to data from multiple calibrators and incorporate the linear polarization structures of these calibrators, rather than relying on the conventional similarity assumption.

 Installation
 ------------
 GPCAL is based on AIPS and uses ParselTongue, a Python interface to AIPS (`Kettenis et al. 2006 <https://ui.adsabs.harvard.edu/abs/2006ASPC..351..497K>`_), to run AIPS tasks.
-ParselTongue can be easily installed by following the instructions `here <http://old.jive.nl/jivewiki/doku.php?id=parseltongue:parseltongue>`_.
+ParselTongue can be easily installed by following the instructions `here <https://www.jive.eu/jivewiki/doku.php?id=parseltongue:parseltongue>`_.

-GPCAL is available on `PyPi <https://pypi.org/project/gpcal/0.1.1.26/>`_ and can be installed via pip.
+GPCAL is available on `PyPi <https://pypi.org/project/gpcal/>`_ and can be installed via pip.

 .. code-block:: bash